weegrom/polaris-icons/README.md

 ## 3. Naming icons

 The goal of this icon naming strategy is to make icon usage clear.
 Product area icon names have a single use, whereas generic icons named by functionality or by how they look are a little more forgiving.
-In most cases, tehre will be a clear action associated with an icon (add image), but in some, we'll have to support an action or idea by choosing a name that describes how it looks (circle alert).
+In most cases, there will be a clear action associated with an icon (add image), but in some, we'll have to support an action or idea by choosing a name that describes how it looks (circle alert).

 ### Icons are named three ways: